 See an immigration attorney immediately if your child is living in the U.S. unlawfully (after an illegal entry or the expiration of a visa or other authorized stay).
 Again, having an approved I-130 will not solve this by itself.

 Page one of Form I-130 shows two columns.
-The left column, or Part B, asks for information about the petitioner -- that is, you, the U.S. citizen or resident.
-The right column asks for information about the immigrant, referred to as "your relative."
+The left column, or Part B, asks for information about the petitioner—that is, you, the U.S. citizen or resident.
+The right column, Part C, asks for information about the immigrant, referred to as "your relative."

 Question 1: Check the fourth box, Child.

 Question 2 - 3: These questions concern whether you and your child are related by adoption.
-Again, you are allowed to petition for an adopted child, but using a different process.
+Again, you are allowed to petition for an adopted child, but most likely you need to use a different process.
 See an immigration lawyer with any questions.

-Question 1: Enter your last name (surname) in capital letters, but your first and middle name in small letters.
+Question 1: Enter your last name (surname) in capital letters, but your first and middle names in small letters.

 Question 6: This refers to your most recent marital status.
 For example, if you are currently married but previously divorced, just check "married."